Cubulating random quotients of hyperbolic cubulated groups: Introduction

 \subsection{Overview}

-\Cref{sec:growth} reviews several results about the growth of a hyperbolic group, including the existence of a growth exponent and the statement that infinite-index quasiconvex subgroups have a lower growth exponent than the ambient group. \Cref{sec:cubical presentation background} reviews the definitions of cubical small-cancellation theory and proves \Cref{Thm:C'20Proper}, a non-probabilistic cubulation criterion for $C'(\frac{1}{20})$ small-cancellations quotients of a cubulated group.
+\Cref{sec:growth} reviews several results about the growth of a hyperbolic group, including the existence of a growth exponent and the statement that infinite-index quasiconvex subgroups have a lower growth exponent than the ambient group. \Cref{sec:cubical presentation background} reviews the definitions of cubical small-cancellation theory and proves \Cref{Thm:C'20Proper}, a non-probabilistic cubulation criterion for $C'(\frac{1}{20})$ small-cancellation quotients of a cubulated group.
+This criterion is of independent interest, and has already been used in the work of Jankiewicz and Wise~\cite{JankiewiczWise}.

 The probabilistic arguments supporting the proof of \Cref{Thm:main} are contained in \Cref{Sec:Pieces}.
 In that section, we control the sizes of pieces in a generic cubical presentation and show that below a certain density, a cubical presentation is $C'(\frac{1}{20})$, hence the quotient group is hyperbolic and cubulated.
 All of the geometric arguments in that section are coarse in nature, and it becomes natural to work with a certain generalization of pieces called \emph{loose pieces}.
 The study of loose pieces also permits a translation between a $G$--action on a cube complex $\widetilde X$ and a $G$--action on a more general metric space $\Upsilon$.
 We undertake this translation in \Cref{Sec:OtherMetric}, where we prove \Cref{Thm:OtherSample}.
 Finally, in \Cref{Sec:Pentagonal}, we find the optimal multiplicative constants in a quasiisometry between a pentagonal tiling of $\HH^2$ and the dual cube complex, proving \Cref{Prop:PentagonalQI} and \Cref{Cor:H2Action}.